Lead Generation vs Appointment Setting

 For us, as a B2B telemarketing company, this is unique.
 Most clients want us to use our cold calling services to for appointment setting with specific times and dates.
 This minimizes the workload put on their sales teams.
 But, this company’s strategy is to have VSA’s cold inside sales team handle the “heavy lifting.”

 In short, they hire us to cull through large lists of companies who may use their services, and simply identify companies who fit the lead qualification criteria.
+For them, we are providing only our lead generation service.

 Serving as the inside sales teams we often feel we’re doing only half our job when we generate leads for our clients but don’t also clinch the appointment.
 When we analyze it, though, we’re actually doing our client a great service.
 We are saving huge amounts of time by making hours upon hours of calls.
 We are finding the decision makers’ names and contact information, which often requires multiple calls.
 Then, when our inside sales teams engage in conversation, we thoroughly qualify the leads.